What Matters in LLM-Based Feature Extractor for Recommender? A Systematic Analysis of Prompts, Models, and Adaptation: RecXplore Framework

 \subsection{Sequential Modeling Module.}

-This module serves as the backbone of the recommendation system, responsible for modeling user behavior sequences.
-In our study, we adopt the powerful and widely-used sequential recommendation model, SASRec~\cite{kang2018self}.
-SASRec takes the item embeddings from the feature adaptation module as input to capture users' dynamic preferences and generate the final recommendation list.
+This module serves as the recommendation backbone for modeling user behavior sequences.
+To evaluate the generalizability of our design choices, we adopt three representative sequential recommendation models: GRU4Rec~\cite{hidasi2015session}, BERT4Rec~\cite{sun2019bert4rec}, and SASRec~\cite{kang2018self}.
+Each model consumes the adapted item embeddings as input to learn user preferences and generate top-$K$ recommendations.